 “Many people wept when they read those words,” says Mary L. Bonauto, GLAD’s Civil Rights Project Director, who was lead attorney in Goodridge.
 “That courageous decision built on so much that so many did for so long, and has opened many doors for the LGBT community.
 We need to keep working for both legal and lived equality across the nation.”

 Since 2004, sixteen more states and the District of Columbia have attained marriage equality.
 The Defense of Marriage Act has fallen, with the first blow against it coming from decisions in GLAD’s case Gill v.
 Office of Personnel Management, and the final blow coming with the Windsor decision from the U.S. Supreme Court last year.

 More: Winning Marriage in Massachusetts and Connecticut

 To mark the tenth anniversary, GLAD is co-sponsoring a series of events with the Boston Center for Adult Education, including a May 20th panel discussion with Julie Goodridge, Hillary Goodridge, David Wilson, Rob Compton, and former Massachusetts Supreme Judicial Court Justice John M. Greaney.
 In addition, Mary Bonauto will speak at Cambridge City Hall on May 16, and will be part of a panel discussion sponsored by the Boston Globe on May 27.

 Marriage Questions?
 GLAD Answers!

 While marriage can mean tremendous security for families, it hasn’t solved every problem.
 Even with DOMA gone, GLAD continues to hear from people experiencing issues in employment, health insurance, social security and other areas.
-GLAD can provide answers to questions about marriage equality or any LGBT or HIV rights issue at www.GLADAnswers.org.
+GLAD can answer questions about marriage equality or any LGBT or HIV rights issue at www.GLADAnswers.org.